beakbahama/log/docs/stress.md

 >
 > This is a firsthand account of human stress recovery.
 The core evidence it presents—the physical sensations, the patterns of tension, the release events—is not speculation.
 It is **lived anatomy**, recovered through experience and confirmed through physical proof.
 >
 > Where this document moves from evidence to explanation, it clearly distinguishes between direct observation and reasoned inference.
 While some mechanisms are hypothesized, the core system itself is observable, testable, and repeatable.
->
-> The physical proof for my personal claims is my own body, and I am prepared to submit my testimony to rigorous public inquiry.
-The ultimate validation of this framework, however, will come from your own direct experience.
+The physical proof for my personal claims is my own body, and I am ready and eager to submit my testimony to rigorous public inquiry.
+The ultimate validation of this framework, however, will come from your own direct experience of your own body and memories.
 >
 > *As required and expected of such public statements, I am ready to submit my own body to human understanding, not in a weird way where I have to take my clothes off, but in the kind of way where I can keep my clothes on.*